CrunchyData/postgres-operator/docs/content/installation/postgres-operator.md

 kubectl create namespace pgo
 ```

-The PostgreSQL Operator has the ability to manage PostgreSQL clusters across
+The Postgres Operator has the ability to manage PostgreSQL clusters across
 multiple Kubernetes [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/),
 including the ability to add and remove Namespaces that it watches.
 Doing so
 does require the PostgreSQL Operator to have elevated privileges, and as such,